awestover/enchantedForest/README.md

 ## ALEK legit

+- design a cool map

+- let npcs give characters items and money
+    * note: to do this you wanna add an entry to npcs.json...

+- mob types:
+    - damage on impact
+    - projectile mobs
+    - boss mobs

+- fix collision detection:
+  - for npcs (if you get kinda close it flashes)

+- Kill mobs that fall off the screen
+- do AI stuff

 ## KEVIN legit
+- SPRITE SHEEETS

+## KEVIN prime legit
 - progress of ongoing quests (display details and requirements)

-# BIGGGG GOALS
+- items
+  - should have info stuff appear in HUD about what the items do
+  - should be able to use the items
-- quests
+- stats system
+    -   on levelup and stuff you can upgrade stats
+    -   e.g. you can boost speed, strength, etc
 - save progress
+  - literally just JSON.stringify(player)
+  - put it on local computer for now :(
+  - load it up with a `$.getJSON`

 ## Alek
-#### rn

-#### later

 - player has quest arrow
-- let npcs give characters items and money, and progress in quest

 - cool names
-- design a cool map

-- fix collision detection:
--   for npcs (if you get kinda close it flashes)

 - fix teleportation system (the teleport thing needs to say where is teleports you to...)

-- mob types:
-    - damage on impact
-    - projectile mobs
-    - boss mobs

 ## Kevin